 Neighborhood Opportunity Networks

 Young people on probation are more likely to be successful if they can access opportunities in their own communities.
 Neighborhood Opportunity Networks (NeONs) will help probationers do just that, instead of having to travel from their neighborhood to see their probation officers.
-The first five NeON neighborhoods will be Brownsville, East New York, South Jamaica, the South Bronx, and Harlem.
+There are currently 7 NeONs and another 7 NeON satellite offices open throughout the city.